-Multidisciplinary approach to pediatric gastroenterology and hepatology
+Multidisciplinary approach to Pediatric Gastroenterology and Hepatology

-- Our gastroenterological patients have access to multiple specialties including pediatric surgery, pediatric radiology and pediatric anesthesia, as well as the full resources of the Cleveland Clinic.
+Our pediatric gastroenterological patients have access to multiple specialties including pediatric surgery, pediatric radiology and pediatric anesthesia, as well as the full resources of the Cleveland Clinic.
 Taking the time to explain treatment options and plans to children and their families is a high priority for our pediatric GI specialists and hepatology team.

 Pediatric gastroenterology and hepatology team members also encourage patients and families to actively participate in decision-making over the course of care.
-Our Pediatric Endoscopy suite and Infusion Center features a new generation of high-definition endoscopes and monitors that permit direct visualization of the various digestive pathways.
+Our Pediatric Endoscopy Suite and Infusion Center features a new generation of high-definition endoscopes and monitors that permit direct visualization of the various digestive pathways.
 This superior visualization results in better detection of abnormalities.

-- Our team actively collaborates with other pediatric subspecialty providers in the treatment of pediatric obesity and its associated metabolic complications.
+Our team actively collaborates with other pediatric subspecialty providers in the treatment of pediatric obesity and its associated metabolic complications.

-- We offer specialized evaluations for children with conditions such as cyclic vomiting syndrome, myelomeningocele (spinal problem), feeding problems and children with GI problems associated with airway and lung disease.
+We offer specialized evaluations for children with conditions such as cyclic vomiting syndrome, myelomeningocele (spinal problem), feeding problems and children with GI problems associated with airway and lung disease.

-- In addition to diagnostic and therapeutic endoscopy we routinely perform wireless capsule endoscopy and advanced motility procedures with high resolution equipment including esophageal motility, antro-duodenal motility, rectal motility and colonic motility.
+In addition to diagnostic and therapeutic endoscopy we routinely perform wireless capsule endoscopy and advanced motility procedures with high resolution equipment including esophageal motility, antro-duodenal motility, rectal motility and colonic motility.

-- Our staff’s involvement in research has included research on new medications that dramatically improve the health of children with moderate to severe pediatric inflammatory bowel disease.
+Our staff’s involvement in research has included research on new medications that dramatically improve the health of children with moderate to severe pediatric inflammatory bowel disease.
 Our unique Center for Functional and GI Motility Disorders is able to perform sophisticated motility testing not available at most children's hospitals.

 Our pediatric psychology and pain therapy team help children with chronic GI diseases learn to cope with pain and other symptoms through biofeedback and other techniques.
 Pediatric liver transplantation, including living related transplantation and reduced size grafts, provide options for children with very serious liver disease and has excellent survival rates.

-- Small bowel transplantation can help restore intestinal function to those patients whose intestines do not absorb nutrients properly due to disease, injury or prior surgery.
+Small Bowel Transplantation can help restore intestinal function to those patients whose intestines do not absorb nutrients properly due to disease, injury or prior surgery.
 This is a new surgical technique and the members of the department can evaluate pediatric patients to see if they may be candidates for this procedure.
 In addition department members help to manage the complicated nutritional requirements of children with “short gut syndrome”, who one day may need a surgical procedure such as a bowel lengthening procedure or a small bowel transplant.

 What We Treat